Red, white, blue theme for French White House state dinner

 The glitzy, black-tie dinner party will be held in a heated pavilion on the South Lawn with an expected 300 or so guests.
 They will be seated at a mix of square and rectangular tables, covered with dark blue silk cloths and decorated with red candles and arrangements of red, white and blue flowers, including roses and irises, the official flower of France.

-China from the White House collection will not be used since it is not allowed outside of the house.
+China from the White House collection will not be used since it is not allowed outside of the executive mansion.
 Guests will dine on outside tableware.

 An image of the Statue of Liberty, a gift to the U.S. from France in the 1800s, will be the backdrop for toasts by the presidents.
 American sparkling wine poured into silver French champagne vessels will be served for the toasts.